 Under the USA Freedom Act, these requirements remain unchanged.
 However, companies must make sure that the records they turn over to law enforcement comply with the terms of the Act.
 Whereas prior FCC definitions of call detail records included location information (e.g., the definition of Customer Proprietary Network Information (CPNI) under Section 222 of the Communications Act), the USA Freedom Act explicitly excludes cell site location information and GPS information from the definition of call detail records (§ 107 (k)(3)).
 As a result, carriers may have to remove location information from their records before turning them over to law enforcement under the Act.

 As a result of the USA Freedom Act, it is likely that carriers will face an increased number of law enforcement requests in the future.
 Therefore, it is important that carriers review their data retention practices to ensure compliance with all applicable laws and rules.
-For more information, please feel free to contact the authors or your regular Kelley Drye contact.
+For more information, please feel free to contact your regular Kelley Drye contact.